Skip to main content

 System architecture

-Covenant is a single long-running daemon — covenantd — plus a thin set of clients (the CLI, the web UI, third-party tooling over HTTP) and a number of agent processes.
+Covenant is a single long-running daemon (covenantd) plus a thin set of clients (the CLI, the TUI, the web UI, third-party tooling over HTTP) and a number of agent processes.
 The daemon is the only component that holds state; everything else is replaceable.

 Component map